 2. Complaints will first be reviewed by the Executive Director.
 Acknowledgement of receipt of the complaint will be sent to the complainant within three business days.
 At this time the complainant should also be informed that confidentiality will be honored throughout the process, but that as part of the investigation the member in question will have the opportunity to respond to any allegations, and may therefore be able to determine who has filed the complaint.

-1. The AHG shall establish a standing Ethics Review Committee to address complaints against members.
-This committee will consist of at least three members and include at least one Council member.
+1. The AHG has a standing Ethics & Code of Conduct Review Advisory Committee (ECOCRAC) to address complaints against professional practicing herbalist members in the Code of Conduct Investigations, and all other members for Code of Ethics complaints.
+This committee for investigations will consist of at least three members and include at least one Board member.
 In general members of the Committee shall be RH members in good standing, although general, student, or other non-professional members can be invited to serve on the Committee based on specific expertise, such as but not limited to legal expertise, or experience in mediation, conflict resolution, or appeals processes.
-The Committee will decide matters by consensus whenever possible, and in the event of lack of consensus may consult with Council.
-The Committee shall inform the Council in an ongoing manner of any complaints being considered and the status of the complaint.
+The Committee will decide matters by majority, and any lack of majority decisions may result in consultation with the Board.

-b.
+- b.
 If the Committee decides that an investigation is warranted, that investigation will take place (see below).

-i.
+- i.
 Termination of membership

-iii.
+- iii.
 Other remedies outlined above in this document

-iv.
+- iv.
 Dismissal of the complaint

 Final Determination and Appeals:

-1.Once the Committee has decided on the recommendation, it will be sent to the Council for review and final decision, which shall be done within three weeks of the receipt of the recommendation.
-Council may determine the need to consult legal counsel before a final decision is made.
-At this time the ED will inform both parties to the dispute of the determination, and their right to appeal the decision within three weeks.
+1.Once the Committee has decided on the recommendation, it will be sent to the Board for review and final decision, which shall be done at the next regularly scheduled Board meeting.
+Board may determine the need to consult legal counsel before a final decision is made.
+At this time the ED will inform both parties to the dispute of the determination, and their right to appeal.

-Investigations Initiated by the Council:
+Investigations Initiated by the Board:

-The AHG reserves the right to launch an investigation for any reason at its discretion, provided that it relates to a members’ ethical or professional conduct including the AHG Code of Ethics, or conduct that potentially violates the core mission or values of the organization.
+The AHG reserves the right to launch an investigation for any reason at its discretion, provided that it relates to a members’ ethical conduct including the AHG Code of Ethics, or conduct that potentially violates the core mission or values of the organization.
 This includes rumors, allegations of abuse, and other information obtained by the AHG that may be investigated in the same manner as officially submitted external complaints.
-However, the Council must approve the initiation of any such investigation.
+However, the Board must approve the initiation of any such investigation.